GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 4. Open the generated `product.json` file and see if any format issues stands out?
    ![alt text](images/rag_load_data_image-1.png)

-5. Use the "Differ" feature in Visual Studio Code to compare `product.json` and `product-original.json` for any discrepancies.
-We noticed that `price` is a string rather than a float.
+5. Use the `Differ` feature in Visual Studio Code to compare `product.json` and `product-original.json` (the ideal format) for any discrepancies.
+The `price` field is a string rather than float.

 6. To convert the price tag to a float in the JSON file, modify the code as follows: